vim-scripts/apdl.vim/README.md

 * Syntax highlighting for ANSYS APDL files.
 (Nothing fancy, just comment, numbers and function names.)
 * Indentation rules (*if, *elseif, *do, etc...)
+* Autocompletetion of commands and elements

+## To-Do

+One of the ideas for future versions is to implement a command that calls the help *.html file of a specific command or element of Ansys.